 The definitions of the terms “audio quality” and “sound quality” are somewhat elusive.

 Audio quality, generally speaking, refers to the subjective and objective characteristics of an audio signal.
 Factors such as frequency response, dynamic range, noise, distortion and stereo width play roles in determining audio quality.

-If poor sound quality is caused by the amplifier’s weak components and output signal(s), upgrading the amplifier will improve the quality of the sound.
+If poor sound quality is caused by the amplifier's weak components and output signal(s), upgrading the amplifier will improve the sound quality.

 Matching the amplifier and speakers for ideal sound reproduction is a science in and of itself.

 When choosing an appropriate amplifier for our speakers (or vice versa), we must consider the amplifier's specifications and speakers.